 One of my most prized possessions is my lemon, orange and clementine trees.
 All lovingly grown from saplings many moons ago.

-I have a reputation for making very runny marmalade (and jam).
-I struggle with the quantity of sugar.
-This batch was perfect; however, I did follow Joan Wilson’s guidelines for making marmalade 😁 and, to be fair, I also had the added advantage; I picked the fruit 10 minutes before, so the lemons were high in pectin.
-Use jam sugar if you are worried about reaching the setting point.
-Recipe adapted from the bible of jam making, Perfect Preserves, Joan Wilson.
-E1991, Penguin Group.
-London.
+I have a reputation for making very runny marmalade (and jam) as I struggle with using a lot of sugar.
+This batch was perfect as I followed Joan Wilson’s guidelines for making marmalade 😁.
+Also I had the added advantage of picking the fruit 10 minutes before, so the lemons were high in pectin.
+I would recommend using jam sugar if you are worried about reaching the setting point.
+The recipe is adapted from “Perfect Preserves” by Joan Wilson, a classic bible for jam making (1991, Penguin Group, London).

 As well as a Festive Clementine Marmalade, we will soon be bringing clementine cake and clementine salsa to the Wild Epicurean🍊